 Keeping Your Home Cool

 Cooling down your home is important for your comfort and critical to your dog.
 Air conditioning and fans are great, but it’s also important to be prepared in case you lose power.
 Cooling cloths, pads, and vests can help keep your dog’s body temperature regulated.
-Rubbing alcohol and spray bottles of water will also cool down your pup.
+Rubbing alcohol and spray bottles of water will also cool down your dog.

 Outdoor Protection for Dogs